drewlr/dice-simulation/README.md

 # dice-simulation
-Small repo using pythong and Jupyter to calculate some dice probabilities.
+Small repo using python and Jupyter to calculate some dice probabilities.

 My use case is work out some suitable dice mechanices for board game design.